devslovecoffee/editor-ai/README.md

 ### Customization

-> **Note:** Currently, customization is only possible in the code.
+> **Note:** At present, customization is achievable through code modifications.
 Future updates will include configuration file support.

 In order to achieve better results, you can customize the following: